timescale/docs/timescaledb/tutorials/time-series-forecast.md

 ```

 Notice that you have made the `rides_count` table a TimescaleDB hypertable.
-This allows us to take advantage of TimescaleDB's faster insert and query
+This allows you to take advantage of TimescaleDB's faster insert and query
 performance with time-series data.
 Here, you can see how PostgreSQL aggregate
 functions such as `COUNT` and various PostGIS functions all work as usual
 with TimescaleDB.
 You can use PostGIS to select data points from the original